Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 If the animal travels in a group of more than 5 animals that will compete or train

-When you travel with a group of more than 5 animals over 6 months of age who are to participate in an exhibition, competition or sporting event, or are to be trained before such an event, you must, in addition to the veterinary certificate E9.207, bring with you a written proof that the animals have registered with an ID number to participate in the event or that they are registered in an organization that arranges such events.
+When you travel with a group of more than 5 animals over 6 months of age who are to participate in an exhibition, competition or sporting event, or are to be trained before such an event, you must, in addition to the health certificate E9.207, bring with you a written proof that the animals have registered with an ID number to participate in the event or that they are registered in an organization that arranges such events.

 If you travel in a group with more than 5 animals that are not to participate in any event, other rules apply, which you can read about under the next heading.
 Those rules also apply to those animals in the group that are younger than 6 months.